jwlbjtu/crwn-clothing/README.md

 - [styled-components](https://www.styled-components.com/) - CSS in JS concept, allow developers style their components by using JavaScript
 - [redux-thunk](https://www.npmjs.com/package/redux-thunk) - Redux Thunk middleware allows you to write action creators that return a function instead of an action
 - [redux-saga](https://redux-saga.js.org/) - a library that aims to make application side effects(i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easiter to manage
+- [React Hooks](https://reactjs.org/docs/hooks-intro.html) - Enable function component to use state and other React features

 💈 Third Party Services